InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 - **Simplified DB interaction**: streamlined way to interact with your database without the overhead of an ORM
 - **Flexibility**: pluggable transformations, filters, and outputs
-- **Portability**: Output your data to multiple formats such as CSV, JSON or JBIN
+- **Portability**: Output/transform your data to multiple formats such as CSV, JSON or JBIN, or use our interfaces and add support for your own!

 ## Installation